Flight of the Gibbon™ Jungle Conservation Projects: Protecting Southeast Asia's Eco-System

-A percentage of our profits go to rainforest rehabilitation and protecting the rare Gibbon ape!
+A percentage of our profits go to jungle rehabilitation and protecting the rare Gibbon ape!

 Giving Back To Nature

-Maekampong is a mountain village about an hour East of Chiang Mai and is where the Flight of the Gibbon™ tour takes place.
-In the beginning of July, 2008 we worked with the local villagers and the forest service to plant 500 trees in a deforested and overused area near the tour site.
-Dr. Stephen Elliot and FORRU designed a restoration program based on the damage and location.
+Maekampong is a mountain village about an hour drive East of Chiang Mai and is where the Flight of the Gibbon™ tour takes place.
+At the beginning of July, 2008 we began work with the local villagers and the forest service to plant 500 trees in a deforested and overused area near the tour site.
 Some bamboo in the area was removed and nine different species, both saplings and more mature trees were planted.
-The forest service also helped us create a nursery so we are in a position to sustain and increase our reforestation efforts year after year.
+The forest department also helped us to create a nursery so that we are in a position to sustain and increase our reforestation efforts year after year.

 Impact: Since 2008, we have planted thousands more indigenous trees

 In 2013-14, the Wildlife Alliance of Cambodia to re-introduce the native gibbon specie back into the low land forest at Angkor Archeological Park where we operate.
 We cooperated with the government's Forestry Department to assure the program had its best chance to succeed.
 We will continue working towards bringing back more gibbons and more extinct species in the coming years under the direction of local NGO’s and the Forestry Department.

 Impact: Two gibbons set free in 2013 both thriving well in the surrounding forest where prior to this release gibbons were extinct.